TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   Invalid memory address or nil pointer dereference
     -   An invalid memory address or nil pointer dereference error occurs when a program tries to access a memory region it is not allowed to.

+### Memory optimization

+-   Unbound map and bytes (1333 MB to 500 MB, saving 60%)
+    -   Original creates a new map per request and then marshals map to bytes.
+    -   Optimized writes formatted string to bytes with byte buffer pool.
+-   Inefficient string concatenation (saving 300 MB)
+    -   Original uses string concatenation with `+`.
+    -   Optimized uses `strings.Builder` to reuse memory.
+-   Excessive struct slice capacity
+    -   Original returns a slice with array of excessive capacity size due to capacity growing.
+    -   Optimized returns a slice with array of the exact capacity size.
+-   Value receiver method for large struct (saving 1 GB)
+    -   Original uses value receiver for large struct.
+    -   Optimized uses pointer receiver for it.
+-   Unbound goroutine (saving 1.5GB)
+    -   Original creates a new goroutine per channel element received.
+    -   Optimized creates a worker pool and lets workers handle channel elements received.
+-   Infrequent garbage collection
+    -   Original uses the default 100 GCPercent, which triggers garbage collection when heap grows 100%.
+    -   Optimized uses 50 GCPercent, which triggers garbage collection when heap grows 50%.
+-   Unlimited cache size (saving 600 MB)
+    -   Original uses a map without size limit for caching.
+    -   Optimized uses a LRU cache with size limit.

 ## Adoption challenge

 -   Goroutine race condition